We're Joseph Hovsepian Ministries

 WELCOME

-We at Joseph Hovsepian Ministries are excited to share with you about our Montreal-based ministry, which encompasses six decades of involvement at Temple Baptist Church as well as personal outreach projects both within our own community and in other parts of the world.
+We at Joseph Hovsepian Ministries are excited to share with you about our Montreal-based ministry, which encompasses over six decades of involvement at Temple Baptist Church as well as personal outreach projects both within our own community and in other parts of the world.

 The main goal behind all that we do is to share the love of Jesus Christ with as many people as we can, in whatever ways are within our means, and to help and support others who share this vision, working alongside them whenever we can.
 You can view our statement of faith here.
 We also invite you to connect with us on Facebook.